-Messenger of the Lord entails a wide variety of methods geared towards the same purpose; promulgation of God's Word in warning and encouragement.
+Messenger of the Lord entails a variety of methods geared towards promulgation of the Unadulterated (Pure) Word of God in warning and encouragement.
 Messenger's of God have delivered soul searching messages of judgment and reconciliation.

 Scripture reveals: The Lord looks down from heaven; he beholds all the sons of men.
 From the place of his habitation he looks upon all the inhabitants of the earth.
 He fashions their hearts alike (individually); he considers (understands) their ways (Psalm 33:13-15).
 The counsel of the Lord stands forever, the thoughts of his heart to all generations (Psalm 33:11).